 These are just three basic scenarios, along a spectrum on which numerous further distinctions exist.
 Yet as basic as they seem, these kinds of considerations frequently seem utterly absent to me in discussions about sex work and especially potential “responses” we have to it.
 Some people, indeed, seem to treat the sex industry as if the entirety of it is a problem to somehow try to eradicate.
 (I of course find this both nonsensical and arbitrary.)

 This especially seems the case to me in regard to female sex workers.
-Sometimes it has seemed to me that society finds her so unnerving that it doesn’t actually even want her to be in control.
+Sometimes it has seemed to me that society finds the female whore so unnerving that it doesn’t actually even want her to be in control.
 As if, deep down, we would rather have her be a victim—doing something she desperately doesn’t want to do, that is abnormally and intrinsically degrading her, than sexually comfortable and autonomous and flouting society’s rules.
 In this way, even those who are sympathetic to sex workers still take, through their condescension, a degrading stance toward them—or at least toward their profession, which if it is indeed freely chosen, amounts to the same thing.
 If she’s a victim, she’s not so threatening to the cultural constraints by which we generally live without question.
 We aren’t—don’t have to be—so afraid of her.

 Regardless of one’s profession, it is not acceptable for individuals to be treated cruelly and have their rights arbitrarily violated and disrespected.
 This happens to sex workers all the time, but society justifies its lack of caring by noting the profession’s supposed inappropriate nature and subsequent illegality.
 What it appears to me we are saying when we do this is that people who have determined that their circumstances, perspective, or interests allow for them to provide sexual acts as a professional service and thus not conform to some proposed societal sexual standards have somehow relinquished their fundamental humanity and correlative rights.
 Our dismissal of the dangers sex workers may experience in their line of work (largely due to its illegality and the general sexual unconsciousness of our culture) as “deserved” or at least inevitable demonstrates, upon reflection, that we would rather have sex workers be assaulted or even dead than sexually in control and providing their expression of such as a service for money.